-6.2.2 Detection Confidence
+7.2.2 Detection Confidence

 A detection confidence intended to help users gauge the quality of individual fire pixels is included in the Level 2 fire product.
-This confidence estimate, which ranges between 0% and 100%, is used to assign one of the three fire classes (low-confidence fire, nominal-confidence fire, or high-confidence fire) to all fire pixels within the fire mask.
+This confidence estimate, which ranges between 0% and 100%, is used to assign one of the three fire classes (low-confidence fire, nominal-confidence fire, or highconfidence fire) to all fire pixels within the fire mask.
 In the Collection 4 fire product this confidence estimate did not adequately identify highly questionable, low confidence fire pixels.
 Such pixels, which by design should have a confidence close to 0%, were too often assigned much higher confidence estimates of 50% or higher.
-While an adjustment implemented in the Collection 5 code partially mitigated this problem, some highly questionable fire pixels are still classified as nominal-confidence fires.
-A more substantial adjustment that will fully correct this problem will be implemented in the Collection 6 algorithm.
+While an adjustment implemented in the Collection 5 code partially mitigated this problem, some highly questionable fire pixels are still classified as nominalconfidence fires.
+A second minor adjustment was implemented for Collection 6 to help correct this problem.